Salvador Chacón: Early life

 Salvador Alfonso Gutiérrez Chacón a.k.a.
 Salvador Chacón was born in Mexico D.F. on September 2, 1984.
 He grew up between Mexico City and Cuernavaca Morelos and later moved to the U.S. to pursue a Drama degree at The University of Texas Pan-American.
 After graduating, he worked multiple jobs in film and Television before making the move to Los Angeles to focus on acting.

 Career

 After moving to Los Angeles, Salvador started to work in advertising and commercials appearing in national and international campaigns for many American brands.
+He portrayed the spokesperson for Nissan North American Hispanic market.
 Parallel to his commercial work he began to take roles in short films and web series that eventually led him to land roles in television shows such as NCIS and later Mayans M.C. and The Chi.
 Alongside his acting career, Chacón works as an Executive Producer for his company Wild Goats Creative.

 Personal life

-Chacón resides between Los Angeles and Mexico City.
+Chacón resides in Los Angeles and often visits and works in Mexico City.